deliveroo/deliveroo.engineering/services.md

 Or in other words, **ask, don't tell**.

-When services need to coordinate or synchronize state information about domain entitites (normally flowing out of the service that has authority on that part of the domain), this should be achieved in an event-driven manner.
+When services need to coordinate or synchronize state information about domain entities (normally flowing out of the service that has authority on that part of the domain), this should be achieved in an event-driven manner.

 An event can simply be defined as:

-- The identity of the identity whose state changed (ie. its autoritative URL)
+- The identity of the entity whose state changed (ie. its authoritative URL)
 - The type of state change, one of *created*, *updated*, *deleted*.

 An event should *not* have a "payload", ie. a representation of the entity.